 For those who drink alcoholic beverages, keep in mind that although alcohol is a depressant, it can act as a stimulant for the first few hours after you drink it, which means it might actually keep you awake.
-Drinking alcohol can also lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you’re already experiencing, and the jet lag you’ll most likely experience after arriving at your destination.
+Drinking alcohol can also lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you may already be experiencing, and the jet lag you’ll most likely experience after arriving at your destination.
 And always drink plenty of water along with alcoholic beverages.

 9. Wear comfortable, loose-fitting clothing

-While sweatpants shouldn’t be your go-to travel attire, it is a good idea to wear comfortable loose fitting clothing on a flight — especially a long one.
+While sweatpants shouldn’t be your go-to travel attire, it is a good idea to wear comfortable clothing on a flight — especially a long one.
 For men or women, loose-fitting leisure wear is always a good option.
-Or a man may choose to wear comfortable jeans and a loose comfortable shirt; women might want to try leggings and a sweater.
+Or a man may choose to wear comfortable jeans and a loose comfortable shirt; women might prefer leggings and a sweater.

 10. Bring a scarf

-Of course, this pertains more to female travelers than male travelers; a scarf comes in handy on a flight since it can be used as a fashion accessory, a blanket, and even lumbar support (see below).
-Even expert travelers swear by them.
+For women, a scarf comes in handy on a flight since it can be used as a fashion accessory, a small blanket, and even lumbar support (see below).
+Expert travelers swear by them.

 11. Wear layers

 Long flights can mean going from cold to overheated and back again.
 In order to keep your body at a comfortable temperature, it’s best to layer your clothing.
 Don’t just wear a T-shirt and bring a heavy jacket.
 Instead, wear a T-shirt with a sweater or sweatshirt over it, and then consider bringing a jacket as well just in case.

 They may not be the hottest accessory out there, but your neck will thank you.
 Plus, being more comfortable will improve your general well-being, and you are more likely to sleep.